-Physical climate risks come in the form of extreme weather conditions in greater frequency and intensity, as well as rise in sea level.
-We have identified our outdoor security installations being more prone to extreme weather (e.g. more frequent and intense typhoons) and changes in climate patterns (e.g. higher humidity).
+Physical climate risks come in the form of extreme weather in greater frequency and intensity, as well as sea level rise.
+We have identified our outdoor security installations are more prone to extreme weather (e.g. more frequent and intense typhoons) and changes in climate patterns (e.g. higher humidity).
 We shall be exploring ways to further reduce the vulnerability of our installations to harsher weather conditions.
-However, we also see a potential market opportunity in offering products on climate-related early warning systems.
+However, we also see a potential market opportunity in offering products related to climate-related early warning systems.
 ICT infrastructure can help monitor and deliver early alerts to communities that are at risk.

-Transition climate risks
+Transition climate risk

 Transition climate risks are the evolution of the regulatory, technological and market landscape due to climate change action.
-With regard to ECI's operations, we have identified there may be stringent regulatory enforcements regarding the end-of-life treatment of the installation equipment.
-Promoting the maximum recovery of raw materials is one approach to reducing the carbon footprint of electronic and electrical wastes (i.e. e-waste).
+With regard to ECI's operations, we have identified there may be stricter regulatory enforcements regarding the end-of-life treatment of the installation equipment.
+Promoting the maximum recovery of material is one approach to reducing the carbon footprint of e-waste.
 In terms of opportunities, there is a growing market for IOT products to monitor and improve energy consumption, that can in turn reduce the carbon emissions of organisations.